 Use a Bayern ticket to score the cheapest train fare from Munich to Salzburg

 I know: “when is this girl going to stop talking about the Bayern ticket?!”
 I promise this is the last time… but seriously, don’t waste your money buying regular train tickets or renting a car.
 The Bayern ticket is a gloriously angelic invention bestowed upon us by the DB gods and you should surely take advantage of it!
 More money for treats later, of course.
+For more info, you can click here for my full Bayern ticket guide.

 The hiiiiills are aliiiiiive with the sound of touuuuuuurists…!